Rahma Guliye

 Guliye was born in Mandera, Kenya.
 She studied at Moi Girls' Secondary School, later studying to become a clinical nutritionist.
-From 2007 to 2010 she worked with Medicins sans frontiers.
+From 2007 to 2010 she worked with Médecins Sans Frontières.
 She has also extensively fund-raised for medical care for families in her community.
 On 2 November 2020 she was appointed Chief of Staff to the government.
-Later that month, as a representative of both Kenyan and Somalian clan members, she was part of a launch of the Degodia flag.
+Later that month, as a representative of both Kenyan and Somali clan members, she was part of a launch of the Degodia flag.
 She later denied any connection with any potential Degodia secession movement.